-In our modern world we’re seeing some cultures be enveloped and lost to the vestiges of time, for pharmacist and best-seller author Dr. Darya Hodaei, this is not an option.
+In our modern world we’re seeing some cultures be enveloped and lost to the vestiges of time, for activist and best-seller author Dr. Darya Hodaei, this is not an option.
 Her impressive resume aside, her undeterred passion and dedication for keeping her Azerbaijani Turkic culture alive and relevant for her children and children everywhere is certainly inspiring to say the least.

 On top of her clinical research job, she is the CEO of Englishazerbaijani, a cultural platform that is a hub for those who are curious about preserving the beautiful Azerbaijani culture and for her to share her latest work.

 Her latest book, Jirtdan’s Halloween, is a marriage of traditional Azerbaijani culture with Western elements and has drawn some critical acclaim in the community for its wildly imaginative art style and informative content.

 She took some time to answer a few questions about what drives her, what inspired the creation of Jirtdan’s Halloween, and the importance of keeping culture alive for future generations.